Joe Hirsch Media Roll of Honor

 Michael Veitch (2017)

 Michael Veitch, a Saratoga Springs, N.Y., native and graduate of Plattsburgh State University, covered thoroughbred racing for The Saratogian and The Pink Sheet for 40 years beginning in 1979.
-He is the author of three books relating to Saratoga racing, “Foundations of Fame: Nineteenth Century Racing in Saratoga Springs," “Summit of Champions: Thoroughbred Racing in Saratoga Springs 1901-1955,” and co-author of "The Travers: 150 Years of Saratoga's Greatest Race."
+He is the author of four books relating to Saratoga racing, “Foundations of Fame: Nineteenth Century Racing in Saratoga Springs," “Summit of Champions: Thoroughbred Racing in Saratoga Springs 1901-1955,” "Legacy of Excellence: Thoroughbred Racing in Saratoga Springs 1956-2008," and co-author of "The Travers: 150 Years of Saratoga's Greatest Race."
 A longtime trustee of the National Museum of Racing and Hall of Fame and a member of the Saratoga Springs History Museum’s Hall of Fame, Veitch served as editor of New York Thoroughbred from 1983 through 1994.
 He has also written for The Racing Times, Daily Racing Form, Thoroughbred Record, Horsemen’s Journal, and Backstretch.
 Veitch also has extensive television experience, co-hosting the popular “Down the Stretch” program on Capital OTB-TV for 16 years.
 Furthermore, he is the chairman of the National Museum of Racing’s Historic Review Committee and a member of the nominating committee of the Thoroughbred Division of the Canadian Horse Racing Hall of Fame.
 Veitch has also done work for the Breeders’ Cup, producing the media guide for the 1985 edition at Aqueduct.

 Jack Whitaker (2017)